shane-tomlinson/node-font-face-generator/README.md

 ```

 5. It is possible to generate one @font-face with declarations for all
    browsers using `ua: 'all'`.
-This is useful if you want to create one total
+This is useful to create CSS for inclusion
-   CSS bundle per language, but not per browser.
+   in a larger CSS file as part of a build script.
 ```
 var css = css_generator.get_font_css({
   ua: 'all',
-  lang: languageToUser(),
+  locale: getUsersLocale(),
   fonts: ["OpenSansRegular"]
 }, function(err, css) {
   if (err) {